vart90/vart90/README.md

 ### Hey there!
-I’m Varun a  junior developer with a Master’s in Data Science and a big passion for sports.
+I’m Varun a  Junior Developer/Data Scientist  with a Master’s in Data Science and a big passion for sports.

 I’m all about using data to solve real-world problems—especially when it comes to sports analytics.
 Right now, I’m sharpening my full-stack skills, contributing to open-source projects, and constantly learning new ways to make data more impactful.